Binghamton is a test-optional university (SAT/ACT scores not required)

 least one test score that demonstrates English proficiency.
 This is true even for students who attend a school where English is the language of

 instruction and for students who choose to be SAT/ACT test optional.
 All test scores must be less than 2 years old.
-Binghamton accepts the following tests
+See what test Binghamton accepts >

 Students admitted to Binghamton with an English proficiency equivalent to TOEFL 75-82 may be required to attend an English Language Program prior to the beginning of the semester.